Home

 Echidnas do not only eat ants and termites, they also eat small invertebrates, worms and beetles.
 Their tongues are up to 17 cm long and covered in sticky saliva allowing the ants or beetles to stick to it, the tongue is then drawn back into the mouth, where the food is masticated between a horned pad at the back of the tongue and the palate.
 Adult weight varies from 2-7 kg.

-Echidnas did not have many predators before white man arrived in Australia, dingoes being about the only animal known to eat them on occasion, the goanna may also take puggle's, but since our arrival predators now include dogs, and of course many succumb to our motor vehicles.
+Echidnas did not have many predators before white man arrived in Australia, but since our arrival predators now include dogs, and of course many succumb to our motor vehicles.
 It is a fairly slow moving animal, so when crossing the road it cannot readily get out of the way.

 Many of us have had encounters with these animals in the garden, where they may dig them selves in to the ground, if this happens it is due to the animal being frightened, leave it alone, remove the threat (usually the family dog) and the echidna will go on its way once it feels secure.
 We can not relocate an echidna, they are solitary animals and have a territory, and if removed from this territory they will make every effort to return, crossing unfamiliar territory, also as we do not know if it is a male or female it could have a puggle waiting in a hollow for the next feed.